dan-behar/Computer_Vision/Proyecto1/README.md

 ## Proyecto1
 This project was aimed to create a car plate detector that can recognize a plate and the letters

-* LicencePlates: all the Belgium car plates used for the project
 * model.ipynb: the jupyter notebook in which I created, trained and exported the model.
 The file "model.sav" was too big to be uploaded to Github, so I didn't upload it
-* script.ipynb: the jupyter notebook where I developed the main program previous the .py file
+* script.ipynb: the jupyter notebook where I developed the main program previous the .py file detector.py: the python file that runs everyting
-* For the model, I extracted the training letters from this [kaggle](https://www.kaggle.com/datasets/aladdinss/license-plate-digits-classification-dataset/data) and I stored in a directory called **model_images**
+* For the model, I extracted the training letters from this [kaggle](https://www.kaggle.com/datasets/aladdinss/license-plate-digits-classification-dataset/data) and I stored them in a directory called **model_images**
+* images85.jpg: An image to test the project

+### Instructions to run it:
+1. Run model.ipynb to produce the model
+2. In the CMD run: python detector.py --p <COMPLETE_DIRECTION_TO_FILE>.<IMG_TYPE> or python detector.py